Read-The-Question/rtq-review/docs/architecture/review-outcome-workflow.md

 In database mode, the page also requests stored outcomes for those exact targets.
 An outcome recorded for the same UUID and side at an earlier state is not displayed as the current decision.

+Image targets whose canonical state is `rag_wf_notapplicable` are dormant.
+They do not produce review controls, pending-review requests, database lookups, Google Sheets rows, or transitions.
+When review discovers image work, the content source must first activate that side explicitly at `rag_wf_ng2`;
+only then does it re-enter the ordinary image-review workflow.
+Active image panels also expose the controlled `source-decisions` metadata when present.

 ### 2. Submit a review request